Getting More Out of Claude Code (2) — Plugins, MCP, and IDE Integration

 In Part 2, we expand Claude Code’s reach outward:

-• Plugins: Bundle skills, agents, hooks, and MCP servers into shareable packages
+• Plugins: bundle skills, agents, hooks, and MCP servers into shareable packages

-• MCP: Connect external tools like GitHub, Sentry, and databases to Claude
+• MCP: connect external tools like GitHub, Sentry, and databases to Claude

 1. Plugins — Bundle and Share Functionality

-1.1 Plugins vs standalone configuration
+1.1 Plugins vs Standalone Config

-ApproachSkill namesBest for
+ApproachSkill nameBest for

-Plugins (.claude-plugin/plugin.json)/plugin-name:helloTeam sharing, community distribution, versioned releases
+Plugin (.claude-plugin/plugin.json)/plugin-name:helloTeam sharing, community distribution, versioning

-1.2 Creating a plugin
+1.2 Building a Plugin

 Directory structure